“Psychosynthesis is a vital idea and it is bound to become a centre of attraction of people so as to form a living Group.” ~Roberto Assagioli

 √ Tools for Guiding the Journey: Supporting Deliberation, Choice, Affirmation & Planning

-Topics and themes for Part 2 will be selected by peer members based on group and individual interests and needs.
+Topics and themes will be selected by peer supervision group members based on interests and emerging needs.

-Topics/themes may also be explored and resources shared between meetings via Slack Chat.
+Topics/themes may also be explored and resources shared on our community platform.

 + Psychological / Mental Health First Aid – Clients in Crisis